tidymodels/tidymodels.org-legacy/README.md

    static/code/installs.R
    ```

-   This file will also install the `keras` python libraries and enironments.
+   This file will also install the `keras` python libraries and environments.

 1. Restart R.